joaomeirelles/phdproposal_presentation/PITCHME.md

 <span style="color:gray; font-size: 0.5em;">step 1 - what will be done</span>
 <br>
 <br>
-<span style="color:black; font-size: 0.6em;">A comprehensive, general, replicable and computational way of assessing the environmental impact of cities
+<span style="color:black; font-size: 0.6em;">A comprehensive, general, replicable and computational method of assessing the environmental impact of cities
 </span>
 <br>
 <br>